EWeinstein/EWeinstein.github.io/index.md

 I received my A.B. in Chemistry and Physics with highest honors from Harvard in 2016, working with Adam Cohen ([link](http://cohenweb.rc.fas.harvard.edu/)).

 Much of my research focuses on learning from biological sequence data, and especially methods involving generative sequence models.
-I am also interested in broader questions in Bayesian statistics and probabilistic machine learning, including especially model misspecification and generalized Bayesian methods.
+I am also interested in broader topics in Bayesian statistics and probabilistic machine learning, including model misspecification, generalized Bayesian methods and causal inference.
-My current research seeks to develop new methods for causal inference from structured data, and to apply these methods to large scale genomic datasets to design novel therapeutic interventions.

 Email: ew2760 [at] columbia.edu